thoughtworksarts/thoughtworksarts.github.io/app/_people/vini-macedo.markdown

    url     : "http://github.com/vinicyusmacedo"

 ---
-Vini Macedo is an infrastructure consultant at ThoughtWorks, based in São Paulo, Brazil.
+Vini Macedo is an infrastructure consultant at Thoughtworks, based in São Paulo, Brazil.
 Vini has always loved hacking and investigating how technology can be used in a creative and exploratory way.

-As a part of the [Salaf \[Arabic&#58; سلف , ancestor\] \(2020\)](/projects/salaf/) project with ThoughtWorks Arts, Vini contributed by building the cloud infrastructure for the project, and by setting up Kubeflow clusters for training machine learning models.
+As a part of the [Salaf \[Arabic&#58; سلف , ancestor\] \(2020\)](/projects/salaf/) project with Thoughtworks Arts, Vini contributed by building the cloud infrastructure for the project, and by setting up Kubeflow clusters for training machine learning models.